-Each month, the NYISO conducts a monthly Reconfiguration Auction in the month preceding the month for which TCCs will be effective.
-Primary Holders of TCCs that are effective for the entire Auction period may offer those TCCs for sale in the Auction.
-In addition, MPs may submit bids to purchase TCCs in the Auction.
-The monthly Reconfiguration Auction consists of one round.
+A Single-Month Reconfiguration Auction is conducted in the month preceding the month for which TCCs will be effective.
+Primary Holders of TCCs that are effective for the entire Auction period may offer those TCCs for sale in the Single-Month Reconfiguration Auction.
+In addition, Market Participants may submit bids to purchase TCCs in a Single-Month Reconfiguration Auction.

-3.4.1 TCCs Which Can Be Offered for Sale
+3.3.10 TCCs Which Can Be Offered for Sale

-Any MP holding TCCs for the month for which the Auction is being conducted may offer those TCCs for sale.
+Any MP holding TCCs valid for the month(s) for which the Auction is being conducted may offer those TCCs for sale.
 No one is required to offer TCCs for sale into a monthly Reconfiguration Auction.

-3.4.2 Monthly Reconfiguration Auction Time Line
+3.3.11 Reconfiguration Auction Time Line

-Each monthly Reconfiguration Auction will follow the time line in Attachment D which is posted on the TCC Data & Information page of the NYISO website for the Auction.
+Each Reconfiguration Auction will follow the time line in Attachment D of this Manual which is posted on the Manuals, Technical Bulletins & Guides page of the NYISO website for the Auction.

-3.4.3 Validation of TCCs Offered for Sale
+3.3.12 Validation of TCCs Offered for Sale

-Following the time line in Attachment D for the Auction, a Primary Holder may offer TCCs for sale in the upcoming Auction.
-As TCCs are offered for sale, the NYISO will verify the offer per Section 4.1.10 of this Manual.
+Following the time line in AttachmentD of this Manual for the Auction, a Primary Holder may offer TCCs for sale in the upcoming Auction.
+As TCCs are offered for sale, the NYISO will verify the offer per

+Section 4.1.10 of this Manual.

-3.4.4 Bid Submittal and Validation
+3.3.13 Bid Submittal and Validation